mvdwetering/yamaha_ynca/README.md

   It can also be that your receiver does not expose that feature.

-  You can open an issue on Github if you believe it is supposed to be supported on your receiver.
+  You can open an issue on GitHub if you believe it is supposed to be supported on your receiver.

 * **Q: How can I stream audio from a URL?**
   You can't do that with this integration because the protocol does not support that.
 You might be able to use the [DLNA Digital Media Renderer integration](https://www.home-assistant.io/integrations/dlna_dmr/) that comes with Home Assistant.